 Earth: The Amazing Balancing Act

 We know Mars once had an atmosphere and magnetic field.
-The theory goes that millions of years ago meteors knocked out the magnetic field and solar radiation burned up the planet31.
+The theory goes that millions of years ago meteors knocked out the magnetic field and solar radiation burned up the planet3-2.

 We have been disturbing the balance of nature for too long.
-If we are to learn about how to apply the same thinking to the planet we need to look at equilibrium, balance if you will, the microcosm within the macrocosm.
+If we are to learn about how to apply this wholistic thinking to the planet, we need to look at equilibrium, balance if you will, the microcosm within the macrocosm.
 For our purposes we’ll stick to the Greek view of four elements rather than the Chinese five elements (wood, fire, earth, metal, water.)
 The natural elements Earth, Air, Water and Fire, as the ancient Greeks called them, still serve as a way to simplify and gain a broad perspective.